Bis(trifluoromethyl)peroxide: Synthesis and reaction

-Bis(trifluoromethyl)peroxide can be isolated and purified by well-recognised procedures.
+BTP can be isolated and purified by well-recognised procedures.
 In the mixture used to synthesize the compound chlorine monofluoride and chlorine trifluoride may still be present.
 These compounds are highly reactive and hazardous and are preferably deactivated as soon as possible.
 The deactivation is carried out by adding anhydrous calcium chloride to the mixture.
-The deactivated mixture is scrubbed with water and diluted caustically to remove the chlorine and residual carbonyl.
-The remaining if dried to complete the purification of bis(trifluoromethyl)peroxide.
+The deactivated mixture is scrubbed with water and diluted caustically to remove the chlorine and residual carbonyl before drying to yield pure BTP.

-Distribution

-Bis(trifluoromethyl)peroxide is originally a gas, therefore this compound may be inhaled and distributed by the bloodstream.
-This distribution causes BTP to reach the organs.
-In the organs, the compound can enter the cells via the cell membrane.
-This is validated by the Lipinski's rule of five:

-The molecular weight of the compound is less than 500 Da (170 Da).

-The logP is less than 5 (2.65).

-The compound has less than 5 H-bond donors (0).

-The compound has less than 10 H-bond acceptors (2).